Falconbird18/Frolic-dotfiles/README.md

 # Frolic
 This is my in-progress hyprland settup.
 They include an ags bar, a spotify theme using spicetify, and a starship config using kitty.
 This setup is still in development, and while in a usable state, is not perfect.
 ## Features
-- Clean UI (Still work in development)
 - Custom icons based on [Microsoft Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons)
 - Control panel similar to gnome
 - Sleek animations
-- Various usefull tools such as screenshots, screensnips, and a color picker.
+- Various useful tools such as screenshots, screensnips, and a color picker.
-- Hyprland Flee-Bravely (Yet to be released)

 This is the state as of December 9th, 2024
   ![Current setup](https://github.com/user-attachments/assets/a0af4e89-e018-42b2-90ee-df8c8e606b5d)